Getting Out of Poverty – Africa should manufacture in order to get out of poverty

 We must remind African youth to remember a number of important lessons about the “economic past”.

-Eric Arthur Blair (author “Animal Farm” under the name George Orwell) wrote in the 1940s that “he who controls the past controls the future.
+Eric Arthur Blair (author of “Animal Farm” under the name George Orwell) wrote in the 1940s that “he who controls the past controls the future.
 He who controls the future controls the present”.

 Economic history is important.
 But economic and historical knowledge is normally ignored.